 Do you face low Wi-Fi signal strength on your Windows computer after an update or re-installation?
 This post talks about a few methods to fix this issue and overcome low signal strength on your computer.

 With our cognitive revolution, the way our devices connect has evolved too.
-Most of the devices use some or the other wireless technology to connect with other devices.
+Most of the devices use one or other wireless technology to connect with other devices.
 All wireless tech has some sort of limitation on the range and signal strength.
 And you might have faced something similar while connecting to a Wi-Fi network from your computer.
 This usually happens when you are coming from an update or reinstallation.
 Read on to find out what is causing low Wi-Fi signal and possible solutions.

 Low Wi-Fi signal strength on Windows 10

-Low Wi-Fi signal strength can be identified by simply having a look at the signal bars in Wi-Fi icon. or by measuring the Wi-Fi strength.
+Low Wi-Fi signal strength can be identified by simply having a look at the signal bars in the Wi-Fi icon. or by measuring the Wi-Fi strength.
 This problem has a very wide scope, there could be hundreds of possibilities.
 In this post, we’ve tried to cover the most generic situations that might help most of the people.

 - Run Network Adapter Troubleshooter